Click on the thumbnails below to see a larger image

 “I don’t know why this is, but Spanish art seems to have a gutsiness, a clarity of line and composition that really appeals to me.
 Like every teenager in the art class I liked Dali, then moved towards the cubism of Picasso, then on to the abstract work of Tapies and Millares, and the Basque artist Eduardo Chillida.
 I’ve recently been looking at work by Velazquez and Zurbaran and there it is again, that clarity and contrast.”

 Vyv was born in Bristol and studied music and composition at Leeds and Bristol University.
-He has shown work at RWA summer shows, Grant Bradley Gallery, Centrespace, Tobacco Factory and Innocent Gallery in Clifton.
+He regularly shows work at RWA summer shows, and also at Hidden Gallery, Grant Bradley, Centrespace, Tobacco Factory and Innocent Gallery.